Pelvic Inflammatory Disease

 How Is PID Treated?

 Health care providers treat PID with antibiotics.
-All sexual partners from the past 2 months need treatment too.
+All sexual partners from the past 2 months also need treatment.
+Sometimes the health care provider can prescribe antibiotics for someone’s partner(s) too.

 Women who are getting treated for PID should not have sex until: